 Course Registration

 As a first-year student, your Academic Support Advisor will assist you in registering for your A and B term classes.
 Students will receive a message from their Academic Support Advisor welcoming them to WPI and explaining the next steps in the registration timeline.
-During your First-Year Welcome Experience, you will have the opportunity to meet with your Academic Support Advisor and submit your preferences for fall courses.
-By mid-July, your Academic Support Advisor will use your course preferences and course availability to register you for a fall schedule.
+During your First-Year Welcome Experience, you will have the opportunity to meet with your Academic Support Advisor and review your course preferences for the fall.

 Course Registration Timeline